-- (a). an allocation at the relevant ASEP made pursuant to QSEC in 2023 (to any other Shipper User), or 2024 and 2025 (to the relevant Shipper) User; or - (b). an allocation at the relevant IP ASEP made pursuant to the Annual Yearly Auction in 2023 (to any other Shipper User), or 2024 and 2025 (to the relevant Shipper) User; or - (c). a PARCA or IP PARCA in respect of the relevant ASEP for which capacity allocation takes place in the period (where the PARCA or IP PARCA is agreed with any other Shipper User or Reservation Party) March 2023 to February 2024, or (where the PARCA or IP PARCA is agreed with the relevant Shipper User) at any time from March 2024 for the relevant period. - 53.
+- (a). an allocation at the relevant ASEP made pursuant to QSEC in 2018 (to any other Shipper User), or 2019 and 2020 (to the relevant Shipper) User; or - (b). an allocation at the relevant IP ASEP made pursuant to the Annual Yearly Auction in 2018 (to any other Shipper User), or 2019 and 2020 (to the relevant Shipper) User; or - (c). a PARCA or IP PARCA in respect of the relevant ASEP for which capacity allocation takes place in the period (where the PARCA or IP PARCA is agreed with any other Shipper User or Reservation Party) March 2018 to February 2019, or (where the PARCA or IP PARCA is agreed with the relevant Shipper User) at any time from March 2019 for the relevant period. - 53.
 The refund will be calculated annually after the March QSEC allocations (taking account, as appropriate, of February AMSEC allocations), or for a retainer taken out at an IP ASEP after the May Annual Quarterly Auctions (taking into account, as appropriate, the previous July Annual Yearly Auctions), from the difference in the peak allocated quantity for any month or quarter, in the relevant year (see paragraphs 49 and 51) minus the peak allocated quantity for any month or quarter, in the same year, before the retainer is taken out and then comparing this quantity to the retained quantity, if any.
-Where a full or partial refund is triggered this shall be paid in July following the relevant auction. - 54.
-If only part of the capacity covered by the retainer is allocated the refund will be reduced in proportion to the amount allocated.
+Where a full or partial refund is triggered this shall be paid in July following the relevant auction.